ejgenc/portfolio/README.md

 - **Date**: 29-01-2022
 - **Type**: Static, 2D
 - **Taken from**: Assignment [(Analyzing Istanbul's ferry network)](https://github.com/ejgenc/data-analysis_istanbul-ferries))
-- **Context**: The radial bar chart above displays the total passenger load of Istanbul's ferry network in 2020, sliced at the monthly level.
+- **Context**: This figure is taken from an assignment completed for the MSc Digital Humanities programme offered by KU Leuven.
+The radial bar chart above displays the total passenger load of Istanbul's ferry network in 2020, sliced at the monthly level.
 Although not as visually accurate as a normal bar chart, this radial bar chart suits the cyclical nature of the months of a year well.
 - **Tools used**: Python, Matplotlib, Inkscape

 ***